-II.
-MATERIALS AND METHODS
+2. MATERIALS AND METHODS

-II.1.
-L-PRF processing
+2.1 L-PRF Processing

-L-PRF® generation protocol: blood is promptly centrifuged within 2 minutes from withdrawal, following the consequent steps: 30" of increasing speed, 12' at 2700 rpm (816 g-force) and 36" of deceleration and capture.
-The outcome product is made of three membranes: PPP (Platelet-poor plasma at the top), PRF (central clot), Red Blood Cells (RBCs) at the base, with Duo centrifuge (Process for PRF, France) (Figg.1 and 4).
+L-PRF® generation protocol is extremely basic: blood is promptly centrifuged within 2 minutes from withdrawal, following the consequent steps: 30" of increasing speed, 12' at 2700 rpm (816 gforce) and 36" of deceleration and capture.
+The outcome product is made of three membranes: PPP (Platelet-poor plasma at the top), PRF (central clot), Red Blood Cells (RBCs) at the base, with Duo centrifuge (Process for PRF, France) (Figs. 1 and 4).
 Resulting PRF clots are assembled and red blood cells are expelled with the aid of scissors, without macroscopical damage at PRF structure expense.
+There is no macroscopic damage to the membrane as the cut is made about 2 mm beyond the white clot.

-a prospective investigation of equine blood was performed, which has been collected in test tubes without anticoagulant plastic-coated glass, nor a gel separator (Vacutainer tubes for serum 9.0 ml), for the generation of L-PRF clots and membranes by six healthy horses of different ages (average \pm SD, 10 \pm 4.1 years, ranging from 4 to 17 yrs), gender, and breed tubes for Serum 9.0 ml) were utilized to deliver additionally A-PRF clots and membranes at an encompassing temperature above 21°C (21-30°C).
+We performed a prospective investigation of equine blood, which has been collected in test tubes without anticoagulant plastic-coated glass, nor a gel separator (Vacutainer tubes for serum 9.0 ml), for the generation of L-PRF clots and membranes by six healthy horses of different ages (average $\pm$ SD, 10 $\pm$ 4.1 years, ranging from 4 to 17 yrs), gender, and breed.

-A written/oral consent was given by the owners of all horses and the blood collection method has been performed as per the current AVMA guidelines.

-The blood was collected rapidly with 9 cc with needle 19G to Vacutainer tubes (22" average value, of under 25" per tube) and quickly (within 1 min) centrifuged by the previous depiction to a temperature greater than 21°C. Glass tubes coated with plastic without anticoagulant or gel separator (A-PRF+ Vacutainer
+A composed assent of the proprietors has been accommodated for all horses and the blood collection method has been performed as per the current AVMA guidelines.
+The blood was collected rapidly with 9 cc with needle 19G to Vacutainer tubes (22" average value, of under 25" per tube) and quickly (within 1 min) centrifuged by the previous depiction to a temperature greater than 21°C. Glass tubes coated with plastic without anticoagulant or gel separator (A-PRF+ Vacutainer tubes for Serum 9.0 ml) were utilized to deliver additionally A-PRF clots and membranes at an encompassing temperature above 21°C (21-30°C).